About This Chapter

 4. What are Percussion Instruments? - Types & History

 Did you know that percussion instruments include more than just drums?
-In this lesson, you will discover various percussion instruments, their history, and how they are played.
+In this lesson, you will discover facts about various percussion instruments, their history, and the ways in which they are played.
 Then you can test your knowledge with a short quiz.

 5. The Woodwind Family: Instrument List & Overview